floidgilbert/jsr223/readme-release.txt

 --- Build R project source package.

-- Move source package into an empty directory and check it using `R CMD check --as-cran` using Java 8, 9, and 10 (set JAVA_HOME to the appropriate Java folder).
+- Move source package into an empty directory and check it using `R CMD check --as-cran` using Java 8, 9, etc. (set JAVA_HOME to the appropriate Java folder).

 - Copy source package to jsr223/releases folder and add to git.